Careers Education

 www.oxme.info; information provided by Oxfordshire County Council for young people aged 8-19.
 It includes an updated guide of volunteering, job opportunities and apprenticeship vacancies in Oxfordshire.

-www.oxfordshireapprenticeships.co.uk: comprehensive information on apprenticeships available in Oxfordshire.
+https://www.oxfordshireapprenticeships.co.uk/: comprehensive information on apprenticeships available in Oxfordshire.

 www.ucas.com: ”At the heart of connecting people to higher education”.
 Information on all aspects of higher education- no also including information on 16-18 choices.

-www.adviza.org.uk/who-am-i/young-person: careers support for young people and their families.
+https://www.adviza.org.uk/careers-guidance-for-you: careers support for young people and their families.